 Bank appraisals are not completed for consumers and home buyers.

 Bank appraisals are not completed for the benefit of consumers.
 They're owned by the bank and used for their collateral risk decisions.
-Make sure to Find My Appraiser when buying a home or investment property.
+Make sure to order your own appraisal when buying a home or investment property.

 What Homebuyers and Investors Need to Know

 Major changes are taking place in the way many banks verify property values for mortgage loan approvals.
 Some lending institutions may not order an appraisal.
 They will rely on algorithmic automated valuation models or “AVMs” for their risk assessment.

 Look at what the American Bankers Association (ABA) has to say about a bank appraisal!